top of page

 Our Strategy

-Ocean Discovery League is developing the Global Deep Sea Exploration Goals⎯10,000 targeted seafloor locations that, when visually explored, will provide the first unbiased and representative visual characterization of the entire deep sea floor.
+Ocean Discovery League is developing the Global Deep Sea Exploration Goals⎯10,000 targeted seafloor locations that, when visually explored, will provide the first representative visual characterization of the entire deep sea floor.

-These targets are generated using an algorithm developed by our research scientists and are selected based on several criteria, including previous observation status, geomorphology, seafloor composition, and input from our partners and global experts.
-We are building an open-source platform that all ocean explorers and researchers worldwide can use to plan research and expeditions and communicate progress toward these goals to the research community and the general public.
+These targets are selected using a data-driven method that uses several criteria and global ocean data sources, including previous observation status, geomorphology, seafloor composition, and input from our partners and global experts.
+We are building an open-source platform that the global community of ocean explorers and researchers can use to plan research and expeditions and communicate progress toward these goals to the research community and the general public.

-These goals, in combination with ODL's work globally to proliferate low-cost, deep-sea data collection tools and build capacity in historically underrepresented and under-resourced communities, will exponentially increase deep-sea observations worldwide over the next fifteen years.
-More importantly, it will fill in the gaps and create the first globally equitable visual characterization of this landscape.
-Equity is key to protecting the wonder and health of the ocean, and this approach can help us achieve it.
+These goals, in combination with ODL's work globally to proliferate low-cost, deep-sea data collection tools and build capacity in under-resourced communities, will exponentially increase deep-sea observations worldwide over the next fifteen years.
+More importantly, it will fill in the gaps and create the first globally representative visual characterization of this landscape.

 "The doors have been so closed on deep sea exploration...low-cost tech could get people excited about their home island.”